 Grow Your Passive Income

-This is also a good time to start looking for ways to create a passive income stream.
-You now have more working years behind you than you have ahead of you and you need to find ways to have money coming in after you’ve stopped working.
+It’s also a good time to start looking for ways to create a passive income stream.
+You now have more working years behind you than you have ahead of you, and you need to find ways to have money coming in after you’ve stopped working.

-Rental property is our favorite form of passive income and if you do it right, owning rental property can be a completely hands-off experience.
-Roofstock handles every aspect of property management from finding the home to collecting the rent.
+Rental property is our favorite form of passive income, and if you do it right, owning a

 Do you want to continue to work in some capacity, perhaps part-time or as a consultant?
 Is there a career you would like to pursue in the second half of your life now that money is less of a consideration?
 Perhaps you will want to go back to school.

 Your asset allocation needs to change to reflect your shortened investing horizon.
-Shift the ration away from stocks and toward bonds which are less risky.
+Shift your allocation away from the stock market toward less-risky bonds.

-Medical debt is the biggest cause of bankruptcy in America now and 40% of those who filed, for this reason, had health insurance.
-Do you have enough insurance and the right kinds of insurance?
+Medical debt is the most significant cause of bankruptcy in America, and 40% of those who filed, for this reason, had health insurance.
+Do you have enough coverage?

 Net Worth by Retirement

-The average net worth for those age 65-69 is $194,226.
-When you are ready to retire, you should have ten times your final salary saved.
+The average net worth between the age range of 65 and 74 is $1,217,700.
+However, the median net worth is $266,400.
+When you are ready to retire, you should have roughly ten times your final salary saved.

 Do you want to be on life support?
-Pre-planning and pre-paying for your funeral can take a lot of strain off your family at what will already be a very difficult time.
+Pre-planning and pre-paying for your funeral can take a lot of strain off your family at what will already be a tough time.

 Don’t feel bad if your net worth is not where it should be.
+Financial situations differ.
 We’ve given you plenty of ideas to help you get there.
 And the numbers are individual to all of us.
-Some of us live now and plan to live when we retire in areas where the cost of living is low.
-Some of us will remain childfree which frees up about a quarter of a million dollars.

-But it’s almost never too late to get your financial house in order.
-Just start today ratherr than tomorrow.
+It’s never too late to get your financial house in order.
+Start today, not tomorrow.